Alex1989Wang/SimpleTunnel-Apple/README.md

 The SimpleTunnel iOS products require iOS 9.0 or newer.
 The SimpleTunnel OS X products require OS X 11.0 or newer.

+### Build

+SimpleTunnel requires Xcode 8.0 or newer.
+The SimpleTunnel iOS targets require the iOS 9.0 SDK or newer.
+The SimpleTunnel OS X targets require the OS X 11.0 SDK or newer.

+Copyright (C) 2016 Apple Inc. All rights reserved.

+# Changes

+There are a couple of changes done to the orignal demo project published by Apple to get this working.

+- codebase upgraded to use the latest API
+- codebase make compatible with the latest swift version (5.2)
+- serveral bugfixes

 ### Tunnel Server

 The tunnel server command line program needs to be run as "root" and pass in the config file and port number as arguments.